levoxtrip/PKB/docs/topics/connect.md

 Stretch your social muscle - join new communities, make more friends.

+Meet new people.

+Your community will have an outsized impact on your life and who you will become.

+## Annoyance
+What annoys us from other people shows often traits we also possess but are not aware of.

+- Is there a trait in others that bothers me because I struggle with it?

 ## Companion
 See other people as companions not as competition.